- img 3 loading...

 The reason is that providing a support patch is kind of an endorsement.
 And we cannot do that for mods that are not up to our standards from a pure technical point of view.
 I hope you understand this.

-For mod authors and users interested to create their own CLARALUX support patches we will provide a guide shortly.
+For mod authors and users interested to create their own CLARALUX support patches we will provide a guide in the future.

-The following mods (in alphabetical order) are currently out of the box in alphabetical order by support patches.
-That means addressing potential placement conflicts, cluxifying lights they add as well as physics enable any new lanterns.
+The following mods (in alphabetical order) are currently supported.
+That means addressing potential placement conflicts, cluxifying lights added by these mods as well as physics enable any new lanterns.

 - Books of Skyrim